jsdom/js-symbol-tree/api.md

 <a name="module_symbol-tree--SymbolTree+initialize"></a>
 #### symbolTree.initialize(object) ⇒ <code>Object</code>
-You can optionally initialize an object after its creation, to take advantage of V8's fast properties.
+You can use this function to (optionally) initialize an object right after its creation, to take advantage of V8's fast properties.
 Also useful if you would like to freeze your object.